smartsheet-platform/smartsheet-csharp-sdk/README.md

 The generated SDK class documentation is here: [http://smartsheet-platform.github.io/smartsheet-csharp-sdk/](http://smartsheet-platform.github.io/smartsheet-csharp-sdk/).

 ## Example Usage
-The call the API, you will need an *access token*, which looks something like this example: ll352u9jujauoqz4gstvsae05.
+To call the API, you will need an *access token*, which looks something like this example: ll352u9jujauoqz4gstvsae05.
 You can find the access token in the UI at Account > Personal Settings > API Access.

 The following is a brief sample that shows you how to: